michael-maton/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?

-Content - Image/text/whatever content you have
+Content - Image/text/whatever content you have/
-Padding - Wraps around the content
+Padding - Wraps around the content/
-Border - Goes around the padding
+Border - Goes around the padding/
-Margin - Wraps entire box
+Margin - Wraps entire box/

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?